 Claude Code

 Anthropic's Claude Code is a terminal-based coding agent that uses the Anthropic Messages API.
-Point it at optiq serve via ANTHROPIC_BASE_URL and it'll talk to your local OptIQ model instead of Anthropic's hosted Claude.
+Point it at optiq serve via ANTHROPIC_BASE_URL and it'll talk to your local OptiQ model instead of Anthropic's hosted Claude.

 1. Install Claude Code